fitabigail/Madame-Musette/README.md

 - Empty products page footer is not sticky to bottom
 - cart shop on xsmall screens the quantity button is not in line
 - products detail page for no size products display problems
+- Product manager page ratings fields alow negative values
+- Add products manager can not update produc erro 'image' has no attribute when does not have image
 - footer buttons need media query between 992 and 770

 > ## LightHouse